griffio/griffio.github.io/_posts/2021-09-10-Java-To-Kotlin-Review.md

 ![Java to Kotlin](/public/java-to-kotlin.jpg)

 From Authors:- Duncan McGregor & Nat Pryce

 This is a reference to the first O'Reilly printed edition (ISBN: 9781492082279) August 2021 (401 pages)

-The printed book also contains the Bibliography and Index pages
+The printed book also contains a bibliography and index pages

+The book web site https://java-to-kotlin.dev

 Subtitled with "A Refactoring Guidebook"